 The attic should be inspected to identify the type and amount of insulation present in the house.
 Insulation directly pertains to heating and cooling costs, so make sure there is an adequate amount of insulation present.
 Insulation should lie between the roof rafters, with the vapor barrier facing the heated portion of the structure, namely the ceiling of the room below.
 The vapor barrier is usually attached to the insulation bundle and may be made of a number of impermeable materials.
 All of these barriers reduce the amount of moisture moving from the heated portion of the house into the unfinished attic.

 Air ducts should be insulated to increase the efficiency of the heating and cooling system.
 Metal air ducts are often insulated on the inside.
 Insulation and proper attic ventilation will minimize moisture concerns, like mold from condensation, by maintaining a more constant temperature in the attic.
 You should make sure air ducts and exhaust pipes from appliances, like the stove top and bathrooms, are not broken and do not vent moisture, gas, or fumes into the attic.
 Nothing should vent into the attic itself.
-This bathroom vent blows moisture straight into the attic.
-Here you can see the long-term results of such improper installation.
+Bathrooms that are not properly vented to the exterior ultimately blows moisture straight into the attic.

 Modern home science has promoted attics sealed from the outside and air conditioned like the rest of the house.
 This arrangement reduces the differences in temperature between the two sections of the house.
 In doing so eliminates condensation and therefore mold from the attic by moving the condensation point to the exterior wall and roof where moisture can dissipate.

 Your roof should be inspected from the inside for leakage or past water damage.
-Water damage will appear on the underside of the roof as brown rings on the wood or insulation, which commonly occurs at joints or around the chimney.
-Any structural disorders should also be addressed like broken or sagging joists and trusses.
+Water damage will appear on the underside of the roof as brown rings on the wood or insulation or at roof penetrations such chimneys, exhaust flues and plumbing vents.
+Any structural disorders should also be addressed like broken trusses , damaged or missing gusset plates , sagging joists , bracing deficiencies etc.